dannyvassallo/photofun/README.md

 </template>
 ```

-if you look at your home route now and take some pictures, you'll see that we're available
+if you look at your home route now and take some pictures, you'll see that we're able to
 simultaneously populate and render the collection. super tight.

 Let's make this not look stupid now and start rendering some pictures.